 How can we produce these uplifting and empowering results in others?
 The answer is simple, by being mindful of our words and actions, directed at others.

 Let’s experiment with this technique.
 For one week, only say things to others that will make them believe in their abilities.
 Do not do this in a sarcastic manner, rather find the true qualities of that person and make it known.
 If these people are complete strangers, go out of your way to greet them, smile or compliment them.
-Tell us the results of your own experiment.
-Do you believe that stigma truly is a mental illness?
-Please share with us, we look forward to it!

 It is the small, everyday actions, which always have the greatest impact on others.
 We have the solution to this heath concern, let’s start applying it today.